 The tutorial will show you how to use Observables in Redux.
 Moreover it will give you an entry point into Reactive Programming.
 Keep in mind that it will only scratch the surface, but maybe afterwards you get the idea and want to give it a shot in some of your projects as well.

 The MobX React: Refactor your application from Redux to MobX tutorial will teach you how to use MobX instead of Redux for state management in React.
 We will come from a Redux + React seed project and refactor it from Redux to MobX.
 While we do so, I will explain in detail the concepts behind MobX and the similarities and differences compared to Redux.

 The Normalizr in Redux tutorial will teach you how to use normalizr for an improved data management in your Redux store.
 The library itself will help you to avoid deep nested data structures although the returned data from a server is deeply nested.
 Additionally it comes for free to enable a manageable single source of truth for data entities in your global store.

+The Redux Ducks: Restructure your Redux App with Ducks tutorial will teach you how to bundle action creators, action types and reducers side by side in your Redux app.
 Usually in the beginning of learning Redux you have a technical separation of concerns which gets reflected in the folder structure.
 Basically there is one folder for your actions and one folder for your reducers.
 Additionally you collect all action types at one place that they can be reused by reducers and actions.

 The React ESLint: Code Style like Airbnb in React tutorial will teach you how to setup ESLint in a React + Babel + Webpack environment.
 In addition to the setup of usual code style rules, you will add React rules to enforce a better code style in your React environment as well.
 Moreover you will learn how to extend your ESLint rules with existing best practices rules of companies like Airbnb.